-Emergent Wetlands: Emergent wetlands, commonly called marshes and meadows, are dominated by herbaceous (non-woody) plants such as grasses, sedges, and forbs (broad-leaved plants) that "emerge" from the water.
+- Emergent Herbaceous Wetlands.
+Emergent herbaceous wetlands, commonly called marshes and meadows, are dominated by herbaceous (non-woody) plants such as grasses, sedges, and forbs (broad-leaved plants) that "emerge" from the water.
 Shrub wetlands, commonly called shrub swamps or thickets, are dominated by low, woody plants such as willow, alder, buttonbush and meadowsweet.
 Forested wetlands, known as wooded swamps or bottomland forests, are dominated by large trees over 20 feet tall.
-These trees include species such as red and silver maple, willow, pin oak, black ash, slippery elm, eastern hemlock, spruce and tamarack.
+These trees include species such as red and silver maple, willow, pin oak, black ash, slippery elm, eastern hemlock, spruce and tamarack. - " Woody Wetlands.
+Forested or woody wetlands, known as wooded swamps or bottomland forests, are dominated by large trees over 20 feet tall.
+These trees include species such as red and silver maple, willow, pin oak, black ash, slippery elm, eastern hemlock, spruce, and tamarack. - " Scrub and Shrub.
+Scrub/shrub wetlands, commonly called shrub swamps or thickets, are dominated by low, woody plants such as willow, alder, buttonbush, and meadowsweet.

-- Forested Wetlands: Forested wetlands, known as wooded swamps or bottomland forests, are dominated by large trees over 20 feet tall.
-These trees include species such as red and silver maple, willow, pin oak, black ash, slippery elm, eastern hemlock, spruce and tamarack. - Scrub and Shrub: Scrub/shrub wetlands, commonly called shrub swamps or thickets, are dominated by low, woody plants such as willow, alder, buttonbush and meadowsweet. - Woodlands: In the mid-19th Century, Lexington Township was covered primarily by Beach-Sugar Maple Forests, predominantly east of the Black River.
-In addition to the Beach-Sugar Maple, Mixed Conifer Swamps occupied some areas east of the Black River.
-Hemlock and White Pine Forests occupied areas on the west side of the river.

-Current woodlands are depicted in Map 2.
+- " Woodlands and Forests.
+In the mid-19th Century, Lexington Township was covered primarily by Beach-Sugar Maple Forests, predominantly east of the Black River.
+In addition to the Beach-Sugar Maple, Mixed Conifer Swamps occupy some areas east of the Black River.
+Hemlock and White Pine Forests occupied areas on the west side of the river. - Current woodlands are depicted in Map 2 and are divided by Deciduous Forests, Evergreen Forests, and Mixed Forests.
 As depicted on the Map, the Township has generally been cleared for agricultural purposes or non-farm residential uses.
-The remaining woodlands and forested wetlands are primarily located along the Black River, Mill Creek and on either side of M-25.

-Water Bodies: The major water course in the Township is the Black River, which runs the entire length of Lexington Township, as well as the entire length of Sanilac County.
-The Black River starts near Minden and Palms, Michigan in northern Sanilac County and empties into Lake Huron in Port Huron.
-Acreage figures for Natural Features are contained in Table 13, below:
+The remaining woodlands and forested wetlands are primarily located along the Black River, Mill Creek, and on either side of M-25. - Water Bodies (Lakes, Rivers, Streams, and Drains).
+The major water course in the Township is the Black River, which runs the entire length of Lexington Township, as well as the entire length of Sanilac County.
+The Black River starts near Minden City and Palm Township, Michigan in northern Sanilac County and empties into Lake Huron through Port Huron.

+Acreage figures for Natural Features are contained in the table below:

+Table 14: Natural Feature Acreage